 It is the second concern of this thesis, the intermingling of the three races, that has attracted the attention of investigators in recent years.
 McLoughlin, for example, in his After the Trail of Tears, dealt extensively with the tension that developed within the Cherokee community in the decades before the Civil War, as those of the mixed blood élite who owned slaves increasingly identified with their Southern white counterparts and pressed for the Cherokee Nation to align itself with the Confederacy as the United States descended into Civil War.
-He traced the rise of the Keetoowah Society in the 1850s as an attempt by the traditional full bloods to regain political control from the mixed blood lines as undermining the campaign for tribal sovereignty.
+He traced the rise of the Keetoowah Society in the 1850s as an attempt by the traditional full bloods to regain political control from the mixed bloods and prevent the alignment with the Confederacy, and sees this split along blood lines as undermining the campaign for tribal sovereignty.
 He was very aware of the long term importance of the slaves in bridging the gap in skills between the white and Cherokee communities in the early stages of acculturation, but his main concern was with the political implications of the existence of black slavery in Indian Territory during the great sectional crisis that developed after 1820, the period when the 'Old Settlers' had divided the tribe by moving West.
-Racial issues, in this context, involved divisions within the Indian community itself, divisions linked to the proportion of Cherokee blood in individuals, with slavery as the focal point of conflict and an external irritant.
+50 Racial issues, in this context, involved divisions within the Indian community itself, divisions linked to the proportion of Cherokee blood in individuals, with slavery as the focal point of conflict and an external irritant.
 What this approach did not test was the matter of racial mixture between Cherokee and African Americans, and the extent to which it may have occurred.